dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T81: Compromises in democracy lead to effective outcomes.
+### T81: Debate and compromise in democracy lead to effective solutions.

 |Support|
 |---|